tilmandavies/sparr/README.md

 #> - type help("sparr") for documentation
 #> - type citation("sparr") for how to cite

-# Load data on casees of primary biliary cirrhosis from north east England
+# Load data on cases of primary biliary cirrhosis from north east England
 data(pbc)

 # Split into cases and controls